-Spanish financial transactions tax
+The proposed Spanish financial transactions tax

-The Spanish law which implements the Spanish tax on financial transactions (the "Spanish FTT") was approved on October 7, 2020 (the "FTT Law") and is in force since January 16, 2021.

-Spanish FTT charges a 0.2% rate on specific acquisitions of listed shares issued by Spanish companies whose market capitalization exceeds $\in 1$ billion ($\in 1,000,000,000$), regardless of the jurisdiction of residence of the parties involved in the transaction.
+On February 18, 2020, the Spanish Council of Ministers approved a draft bill (the "Draft Bill") to implement a Spanish tax on financial transactions (the "Spanish FTT").
+The Draft Bill proposes that a Spanish FTT, at a rate of 0.2%, would apply to specific acquisitions of listed shares issued by Spanish companies whose market capitalization exceeds \in 1 billion (\in 1,000,000,000), regardless of the jurisdiction of residence of the parties involved in the transaction.